Efficient Deep Neural Network for Photo-realistic Image Super-Resolution: Model Analysis

 To investigate the performance of the proposed methods, we analyze our models via ablation study.
-We select the baseline to be the SRResNet.
-Other models have the same topology except for the inherent modules (such as the additional 1$\times$1 convolution) that are needed for each particular architecture.
+We select the baseline to be SRResNet~\cite{srgan}.
+Other models have the same topology except for the inherent modules (\textit{e.g.,} additional 1$\times$1 convolution) that are needed for each particular architecture.
 Thus, the overall number of parameters is increased by up to 15\% from the baseline.
-Table~\ref{table:ablation} shows the model analysis on the effect of cascading modules and the global residual learning paradigm.

-We see that the model with local cascading works better than the baseline since this scheme carries mid- to high-level frequency signals inside the block more fluently.
-Moreover, this approach conveys not only the inputs but also the mixture of intermediate features to the next block, which leverages the multi-level representations.
+\Tref{table:ablation} shows the model analysis on the effect of cascading modules and the global residual learning scheme.
+Model with local cascading improves the baseline SR performance.
+We conjecture that this is because the cascading module passes not only the inputs but also the mixture of intermediate features to the next block, thus leveraging multi-level representations.
 By incorporating multi-level representations, the model can consider a variety of information from many different receptive fields when reconstructing the image.
 We observed higher performance gain with the global cascading scheme.
 This is because the advantages of the local scheme are limited to each block, which lessens the model's ability to exploit the cascading effect.
-One major benefit of the global cascading is that it allows for information integration from lower layers, and this information shortcut provides useful clues needed to reconstruct the HR image in the upsampling and final reconstructing processes.

-In addition, we employ the global residual learning scheme shown in many recent SR methods~\cite{vdsr2016,mdsr2017}.
+One major benefit of the global cascading is that it allows information integration from lower layers, and this information shortcut provides useful clues for reconstructing the HR image in the upsampling and final reconstructing processes.
+In addition, we employ the global residual learning shown in many recent SR methods~\cite{vdsr2016}.
 The benefit of using it can be minor, since the roles of the global cascading and residual learning overlap.
-However, we choose to use since it does improve performance with negligible overhead to the operation size.
+However, we choose to embed the global residual learning to our framework since it does improve performance with negligible overhead.

-To build a photo-realistic SR model, we must design a well-functioning discriminator.
-To see how the choice of discriminator affects the overall performance, we conducted a series of comparisons across the various types of discriminator loss.
-The LPIPS is used to measure the perception quality.